TalkingPanda0/TalkingBot/README.md

 `!hapboo` will improve the stream.
 # Snipe
  Made by [SweetbabooO_o](https://www.youtube.com/watch?v=9dhKjWy4v08)
- `!snipe [name]` will find 3 beat saber songs that `[name]` has a better score than streamer and will bsr them
+ - `!snipe [name]` will find 3 beat saber songs that `[name]` has a better score than streamer and will bsr them.
 # Game
 `!setgame [game]` will change the stream category to `[game]`.
 # Pet
 - `!pet sleep` will make him sleep as if the stream ended.
-- `!pet continue` will wake up the hapboo but won't continue the hatching or increase the age
+- `!pet continue` will wake up the hapboo but won't continue the hatching or increase the age.
-- `!pet start` will wake up the hapboo and will continue the hatching or increase the age
+- `!pet start` will wake up the hapboo and will continue the hatching or increase the age.
-- `!pet write` will save the hapboo state on the config file
+- `!pet write` will save the hapboo state on the config file.
-- `'pet read` will read the hapboo state from the config file
+- `'pet read` will read the hapboo state from the config file.
-- `!pet protect` will activate the hapboo shield
+- `!pet protect` will activate the hapboo shield.
-- `!pet tick` will do a hapboo tick
+- `!pet tick` will do a hapboo tick.